ezluna/hello-world/Readme_2.md

 * If we are ever inspired for the code of somenone else we should put it here
 * If we ever use the code of someone we should mention it here
 * etc

+## License

+Do not think we will use this section, but who knows, Matt can create another precision optimiser (as for croissance :)...)